python/devguide/documentation/style-guide.rst

 sentence case or use the dominant style in the new section title.

-Sentences that start with a word for which specific rules require starting it with a lower case letter should be avoided.
+Sentences that start with a word for which specific rules require starting it with a lowercase letter should be avoided.

 .. note::